 By specifying the number 5 after the LIMIT keyword, we are saying we want no more than 5 rows returned (it is possible for fewer rows to be returned if the query itself yields fewer rows).

-Note: Per the PostgreSQL docs “it is important to use an ORDER BY clause that constrains the result rows into a unique order.
+Note: Quoting the online PostgreSQL documentation: “it is important to use an ORDER BY clause that constrains the result rows into a unique order.
 Otherwise, you will get an unpredictable subset of the query’s rows.”
 (However, for the purposes of this example, we are using LIMIT to get an idea of what is contained in our table, and what format or structure is present, not necessarily any certain order.)

 Perhaps the wall_thick column is of interest to us.
 Do all the records in this table have a wall_thick value of 0.444?
 Let’s see with this query: